 o Keep fingers away from tip of device when disposing, and avoid placing hands close to the opening of the container

-This final topic is something which do not have direct control over, but will impact everything you do during your shift.
+This final topic is something which you do not have direct control over, but will impact everything you do during your shift.

 All employers must adhere to the standards set out by the Occupational Safety and Health Administration, more commonly known as OSHA.
 As you can imagine, when it comes to clinical settings there are even more standards in place than the typical office work environment.
 Though not in your direct control, nurses can help keep their clinical space up to code by being aware of regulations and recognizing a violation when they see one.